pedroalbanese/icrs/README.md

 Internet Relay Chat (IRC) is a text-based chat protocol that enables real-time exchange of text messages between users connected to an IRC server.
 It functions as a network of virtual chat rooms where users can interact with other users in real time.
 The server acts as a router, ensuring that all messages are delivered to the correct recipients.

+This chat application provides a high level of security through robust encryption mechanisms.
+All communication within the chat rooms is encrypted using industry-standard protocols.
+Additionally, this chat system does not support asynchronous operations, ensuring that all interactions occur in real time.

 ```
    +-----------------------+      +----------------------+
    |   Certificate         |      |        Server        |